Cancer Connection Board of Directors

 of Northampton has a private counseling practice and is also a writer who leads bereavement writing groups.
 She served for 18 years as a chaplain at Cooley Dickinson Hospital.
 She is a breast cancer survivor and has been both participant in and leader of Cancer Connection activities and groups over the years.

-Douglas Loux (Secretary)
+Douglas Loux (Treasurer)

 of Florence served as the area systems coordinator for the Social Security Administration in Holyoke for 14 years.
 He was a board member and then chair of the River Valley Counseling Center for 27 years, and is currently chair of the Board of Directors of the Florence Congregational Church and treasurer of the Friends of Lilly Library.